erxes/erxes/README.md

 <a href="https://www.transifex.com/" target="_blank"><img src="https://s3.amazonaws.com/erxes/github/transifex.png" width="100px;" /></a>
 <a href="https://www.browserstack.com/" target="_blank"><img src="https://s3.amazonaws.com/erxes/github/browserstack.png" width="130px;" /></a>

+## What does erxes mean?
+How do you pronounce it?

+erxes (pronounced 'erk-sis') means "heavenly bodies" in Mongolian.
+It is branded as “erxes” with all lowercase letters.

 ## Which license does erxes use?

 erxes is a free and open <a href="https://faircode.io/">fair-code</a> licensed under GNU General Public License v3.0 with Commons Clause.

 ## Is erxes open-source?

-No. The <a href="https://commonsclause.com/">Commons Clause</a> that is attached to the GNU General Public License v3.0 license takes away some rights.
+Technically, no. The <a href="https://commonsclause.com/">Commons Clause</a> that is attached to the GNU General Public License v3.0 license takes away some rights.
 Hence, according to the definition of the <a href="https://bit.ly/2WJ5uTh">Open Source Initiative (OSI)</a>, erxes is not open-source.
+Instead we are fair-code.

+## What does fair-code mean for erxes?
-Nonetheless, the source code is open and everyone (individuals and companies) can use it for free.
-However, it is not allowed to make money directly with erxes.
+erxes' source code is open, and everyone (individuals and companies) can **use it for free privately**.
+But if you want to commercialize it, restrictions may apply in the form of prior permissions and official agreements.

+## Can I use erxes to manage my clients and make revenue?
-Furthermore, one cannot charge others to host or support erxes.
-To make things simpler, we grant everyone (individuals and companies) the right to offer consulting or support without prior permission as long as it is less than 30,000 USD ($30k) per annum.
-If your revenue from services based on erxes is greater than $30k per annum, we'd invite you to become a partner agency and apply for a license.
+Yes, you can offer consulting and support services without prior permission as long as it is less than 30,000 USD ($30k) per year.
+If your revenue from services based on erxes is more than this threshold, we invite you to become a partner agency and apply for a license.
 If you have any questions about this, feel free to reach out to us at info@erxes.io.

+## Can hosting companies use erxes?

+You need to request permission to host erxes under the <a href="https://commonsclause.com/">Commons Clause</a>.
+Please reach out to us at info@erxes.io.

 ## Why is erxes not open-source but fair-code licensed instead?

 We love open-source and the idea everybody can freely use and extend what we wrote.
-Our community is at the heart of everything we do and we understand that people who contribute to a project are the main drivers who push a project forward.
-So to make sure that the project continues to evolve and stay alive in the longer run, we decided to attach the Commons Clause.
-This ensures that no other person or company can make money directly with erxes **without fairly compensating the project**.
-Especially if it competes with how we plan to finance our further development.
-For the greater majority of the people, it will not make any difference at all.
+Our community is at the heart of everything we do.
+We understand that people who contribute to a project are the main drivers who push a project forward.
+To ensure that the project continues to evolve in the longer run, we decided to attach the Commons Clause.
+Any entities can not make money directly with erxes **without fairly compensating the project**.
+Especially, if it competes with how we plan to finance our further developments.
+It does not affect the majority of the people who use erxes.
 At the same time, it protects the project.
-As erxes itself depends on and uses a lot of other open-source projects, it is only fair that we support them back.
-That is why we have planned to contribute a certain percentage of revenue/profit every month to these projects.
+As erxes itself depends on and uses many other open-source projects, it is only fair that we support them back.
+That is why we have planned to contribute a certain percentage of our revenue every month to these projects.